Vivo V20

-Vivo V20, V20 Pro, and V20 SE are series of Android smartphones developed by Vivo.
-The Vivo V20 Pro was introduced on September 22, 2020, the V20 SE on September 24, 2020, and the V20 on September 30.
+The Vivo V20, V20 Pro, and V20 SE are series of mid-range Android smartphones developed and manufactured by Vivo.
+The Vivo V20 Pro was introduced on September 22, 2020, the V20 SE on September 24, 2020, and the standard V20 on September 30.
 Additionally, on December 24, 2020, the Vivo V20 2021, a variation of the Vivo V20 with an improved processor, was introduced in India.

+Availability

 In some countries, the Vivo Y70 model is sold, which is similar to the V20 SE, except for its simplified cameras.

 In China, the Vivo V20 Pro is sold under the name Vivo S7, and unlike the V20 Pro, it features an NFC module.

 On February 4, 2021, the Vivo S7t was introduced, which differs from the Vivo S7 in its processor.

 In Ukraine, only the Vivo V20 and V20 SE are officially sold, having been introduced on October 30, 2020.

 The Vivo V20 became the first smartphone with Android 11 out of the box to be officially sold in Ukraine.

+Design and technical specifications

 Design

 The screen is made of glass.
 The back panel of the V20 and V20 Pro is made of glass, while the V20 SE's is made of plastic.
 The side frame of all models is made of plastic.

 On the bottom of the V20 Pro and S7t are a USB-C connector, a speaker, a microphone, and a slot for two SIM cards.
 All other models have a USB-C connector, a speaker, a microphone, and a 3.5 mm audio jack on the bottom.
 A second microphone is located on the top.
 The V20 SE also has a slot on top for two SIM cards and a MicroSD memory card up to 1 TB.
 On the left side of the V20 is a slot for two SIM cards and a MicroSD memory card up to 2 TB.
 The volume control buttons and the smartphone lock button are located on the right side.

 The Vivo V20, V20 Pro, V20 2021, and S7t are sold in 3 colors: Midnight Jazz (black), Sunset Melody (blue-orange), and Moonlight Sonata (white).
 In Ukraine, the V20 is only available in Midnight Jazz and Sunset Melody.

 In Ukraine, the Vivo V20 SE is sold in 2 colors: Gravity Black and Soft Blue.

+Hardware

+The configuration of processors (chipset, CPU, GPU) differ from the following models: